U.S. News Rankings

 |Ranking score and category|

-As the flagship campus of the University of Alabama system, the UA campus is often referred to as “The Capstone.”
-UA students have more than 250 student organizations to get involved in on campus—and freshmen have to live there, too.
-There are close to 60 fraternities and sororities in the school’s influential Greek system, which comprises about 6,000 students.
-The Alabama Crimson Tide sports teams are notorious competitors in the NCAA Division I Southeastern Conference, cheered on by an costumed elephant mascot named Big Al. There is also a men’s and women’s wheelchair basketball program, one of four in the country.
-The university is located in Tuscaloosa, and students can boat and fish in the nearby Black Warrior River.
+As the flagship campus of the University of Alabama system, the Tuscaloosa campus is often referred to as "The Capstone."
+UA students have more than 250 student organizations to get involved in on campus – and freshmen have to live there, too.
+There are close to 60 fraternities and sororities in the school's influential Greek system, made up of more than 7,000 students.
+The Alabama Crimson Tide sports teams are notorious competitors in the NCAA Division I Southeastern Conference, cheered on by an costumed elephant mascot named Big Al. There is also a men's and women's wheelchair basketball program.
+Students can boat and fish in the nearby Black Warrior River.
 For a road trip, the city of Birmingham is about 60 miles away.

 |School mission and unique qualities (as provided by the school):|